Industry Insight · For Engineering Teams

 - No hardcoded secrets, tokens, or API keys

-- All user input must be validated/sanitized
+- All user input must be validated and sanitized

 - SQL queries must use parameterized statements